MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch1.md

 # Adding spatial audio to your Unity project

-Welcome to the spatial audio tutioral for Unity on HoloLens2.
+Welcome to the spatial audio tutorial for Unity on HoloLens2.
 This tutorial sequence shows:
 * How to use HRTF offload on HoloLens 2 in Unity
 * How to enable reverb when using HRTF offload